suchak1/intravideo_search/docs/README_iteration1.md

 test_interpret_results_negative_time gives a list containing a result with a negative time signature.
 An exception should be raised.

-tetest_interpret_results_negative_score gives a list containing a result with a negative score.
+test_interpret_results_negative_score gives a list containing a result with a negative score.
 An exception should be raised.

 test_interpret_results_unnormalized_score gives a list containing a result with